 "Hello!
 This is Marchanna, co-creator of “One Thing to Another” along with Kayla and Danielle.
 (We were the students from Scranton Elementary in Cleveland.)
 It’s been over two years now--I’m now 13--and I think I neglected to tell you how thankful I am that you founded the Comic Book Project.
 It’s such a great way for students to interact and discover and build up their artistic talent.
 And also, if it wasn’t for this project, I would not be so fond of manga to this day, gotten much better at drawing, or even had start my own manga series!
 I was wondering if you are running the Comic Book Project in any Hope Academies this following school year?
 I would LOVE to participate in this project once more!
 Thank you for taking time to read this.
 I look forward to hearing from you.
 With All Due Respect, Marchanna" -- Marchanna Bentley, Student, Scranton Elementary, Cleveland

 History of CBP

 CBP was founded in 2001 by Dr. Michael Bitz, a leader in education and youth development.
 Through the support of Dark Horse Comics, the program began with a class of middle school students in NYC, and then quickly expanded across the city.
 After its pilot year in 2002, CBP became incubated by Columbia University's Teachers College.
 In 2003, CBP was implemented citywide in New York City and Cleveland.
 The theme of the New York City project was environmental awareness and was funded by the United States Environmental Protection Agency.
 The theme of the Cleveland project was conflict resolution and was funded by the Cleveland Foundation.
-These two implementations impacted 10,000 inner-city youth.
+These two implementations impacted 10,000 youths.
 As a result, CBP was featured in The Washington Post, Youth Today, and other media outlets.
 The 2004-2005 school year marked the national launch of CBP with thousands of children in ten cities participating on the theme of leadership.